 What’s a side chain that’s curvy gotta do with scurvy?
 Proline isn’t *pro*-lines & it’s definitely *anti* α-helix!
 But it’s a pro at being structurally awkward!
-Proline (Pro, P) may just be the wackiest protein letter (amino acid)… Although if you want to get technical about it, it’s actually an “imino” acid because it has a secondary instead of a primary amine group… But really, In functional terms it is an amino acid – it gets genetically coded for & inserted into growing protein chains just like any other.
+Proline (Pro, P) may just be the wackiest protein letter (amino acid)… It has a secondary instead of a primary amine group but it gets genetically coded for & inserted into growing protein chains just like any other.
 It’s just… special…

 It’s Day 10 of #20DaysOfAminoAcids – the bumbling biochemist’s version of an advent calendar.
 Amino acids are the building blocks of proteins.
 There are 20 (common) genetically-specified ones, each with a generic backbone with to allow for linking up through peptide bonds to form chains (polypeptides) that fold up into functional proteins, as well as unique side chains (aka “R groups” that stick off like charms from a charm bracelet).
 Each day I’m going to bring you the story of one of these “charms” – what we know about it and how we know about it, where it comes from, where it goes, and outstanding questions nobody knows. ⠀